liquidSVM/liquidSVM/bindings/R/liquidSVM/cran-comments.md

 It was removed because of using -march=native on Linux-Source installs by default.
 This default has been changed.

+Now the links in documentation should be fixed.

 ## Test environments
 * rocker/r-devel, R 3.6.1, R-devel
 * macOS 10.14.6, R 3.6.1, R-devel